Recoskie/JDasm/docs/Basics.md

 <br />

 The highlighted square above is position 16 in the binary file.
 And so on.
-Also any memory device can not have data smaller than a byte (eight binary digits) as it is a memory standard.
+Also, any memory device can not have data smaller than a byte (eight binary digits) as it is a memory standard.

 <br />

-Also binary files are measured in the number of bytes in the binary file.
-Also the size of a memory device is measured in how many bytes it can hold.
+Also, binary files are measured in the number of bytes in the binary file.
+Also, the size of a memory device is measured by how many bytes it can hold.

 <h1>System Memory.</h1>

-A standard unit of memory is 8 binary digits.
-Which is called a byte.
+A standard unit of memory is 8 binary digits, which is called a byte.

 <br />

 Position zero is byte one.
-Position one is then byte two.
-From the start of the memory device to the end of the memory device.
+Position one is then byte two from the start of the memory device to the end of the memory device.

 <br />